 Carol Zaleski is Professor of World Religions at Smith College, where she has taught since 1989.
 She is the author of Otherworld Journeys: Accounts of Near-Death Experience in Medieval and Modern Times and The Life of the World to Come.

-Acquired in 2011, the Lumen Christi Institute is honored to call home the James J. Gavin Jr. House.
-Built in a 1920’s French Renaissance style, Gavin House is located across from the University of Chicago Booth School of Business and adjacent to the Frederick C. Robie House, an architectural masterpiece designed by Frank Lloyd Wright.
+The Lumen Christi Institute is honored to call home the James J. Gavin, Jr. House.
+Built in a 1920’s French Renaissance style and acquired in 2011, Gavin House is located across from the University of Chicago Booth School of Business and adjacent to the Frederick C. Robie House, an architectural masterpiece designed by Frank Lloyd Wright.
 Gavin House hosts the Institute’s offices and serves as a venue for small lectures, seminars, dinners, and receptions.
 Most importantly, the building acts as an anchor for the Institute and a symbol of its commitment to bringing Catholic thought to students and faculty at one of the world’s leading universities.
 We are grateful to our donors and benefactors – especially the Gavin family – for providing us with such a wonderful home.

 There are many ways you can support the Lumen Christi Institute.